English at Iver Heath Infant School and Nursery

 - We also use “Language Link” and “Speech Link” as a diagnostic tool.

 - We ensure that all English work shows positive images of the gender groups in society.
 We celebrate the contribution that other ethnic groups and cultures have made to English.
 We use a variety of texts to support this.

-- We aim to provide equity of opportunity throughout our maths curriculum to ensure that all pupils irrespective of irrespective of ethnicity, attainment, age, disability, gender, religion, belief / non belief, socio-economic status or background are able to develop their maths skills to their full potential.
-We incorporate mathematics into a wide range of cross-curricular subjects and look to support any groups identified as needing additional support.
+We aim to provide equity of opportunity throughout our English curriculum to ensure that all pupils irrespective of ethnicity, attainment, age, disability, gender, religion, belief / non-belief, socio-economic status or background are able to develop their English skills to their full potential.
+We incorporate English into a wide range of cross-curricular subjects and look to support any groups identified as needing additional support.

 Health and Safety